 The decentralization of Tokyo

 Tange argued that the movement that the automobile introduced into urban life had changed peoples’ perception of space and that this required a new spatial order for the city in the form of the megastructure, not merely a continuation of the radial zoning status quo.
-He proposed a linear megastructure based on a ‘fixed’ open network of highways and subways around which a ‘transient’ program would create as the needs of the population dictated.
+He proposed a linear megastructure based on a ‘fixed’ open network of highways and subways around which a ‘transient’ program would create as the population’s needs dictated.
 The scheme, featuring a linear series of interlocking loops expanding Tokyo across the bay, has often been regarded as initiating the decade-long megastructural movement.

 Kenzo Tange declared the goals of his Plan of Tokyo redevelopment: